bbonenfant/mokuro/README.md

 * Moved comic_text_detector into mokuro package
   * (will probably clean up further)
 * Added support for AVIF images.
+* Now outputs .mbz.zip files which bundles images and ocr output into a single file.
+  * These *should* seemlessly work as .cbz files as well.

 # mokuro